 Expats will be expected to pay the first month's rent upfront and the equivalent of at least another month's rent as a security deposit.
 The deposit is returned at the end of the tenancy once the home has been inspected and any damages have been accounted for.

-Expats renting property in Israel should note that in most instances they'll be expected to cover the cost of utilities such as gas, electricity, water and refuse collection.
-Gas, electricity and water can be expensive in Israel, and expats should watch their usage to avoid high bills.
+Expats renting property in Israel should note that, in most instances, they’ll be expected to cover the cost of utilities such as gas, electricity, water and refuse collection.
+In Israel, gas, electricity and water can be expensive, and expats should watch their usage to avoid high bills.
 They are usually paid every two months.

 Buying property in Israel

-Most land in Israel is owned by the state.
-Instead of selling land, the state leases land for extensive periods.
+The state owns most land in Israel.
+Instead of selling land, the state leases it for extensive periods.
 This land is reserved for Jewish Israelis, as well as Jewish foreign nationals who are entitled to move to Israel.
-Only expats given special permission by the Israeli Land Authority are permitted to lease land owned by the state.
-Conversely, anyone, including non-Israelis, is able to purchase private property, most of which is situated in Israel's urban centres.
+Only expats given special permission by the Israeli Land Authority can lease land owned by the state.
+Conversely, anyone, including non-Israelis, can purchase private property, most of which is situated in Israel’s urban centres.

-Buying property in Israel is expensive and prices are currently on the rise.
+Buying property in Israel is expensive, and prices are currently rising.
 It can be an extremely complicated process, with many incentives and deals on offer.
-There are also a variety of mortgage types available, and expats are advised to do considerable research before committing to any purchasing decisions.
+Various mortgage types are available, and expats are advised to do considerable research before committing to any purchasing decisions.

 Further reading